Undergraduate Admissions: International Undergraduate Applicants

 Note: A Course-by-Course (CxC) report is required of all applicants (first year or transfer) applying to Shippensburg University.
 These documents should include the complete academic record/transcript indicating receipt of the secondary diploma/degree or the award of college credit.
 The cost of this evaluation is the responsibility of the student and is not part of the application fee.

 Official, evaluated transcripts must: be sent directly from the evaluator to Shippensburg University.

 While SHIP reviews applications on a rolling basis, we strongly recommend that applicants who live outside of the United States and its territories have all application materials for admission be submitted at least 4 (four) months prior to the semester in which you would like to enroll.
 Applicants are encouraged to have all application materials submitted together allowing for sufficient time to obtain a visa in your country.

-Fall Semester--no later than April 30
+Final Deadline for Fall Semester--no later than July 25

 Spring Semester--no later than September 30